Yousr Skhiri

 Digital microfluidic systems for the directed evolution of catalysts for biofuel cells

 Our final goal is to build a functional bio-fuel cell using enzymes as redox catalysts at the anode and cathode.
 To achieve this goal the key points are a high catalytic activity of these enzymes at high ethanol concentrations, broad pH and temperature variations and their stability at the interface with the electrodes.
+These are conditions under which the natural enzyme will never evolve in vivo.
+Hence, we are aiming to apply in vitro protein evolution methods in combination with digital microfluidics to create better catalysts for the "green energy" production.

 The expenses concerning "green energy" production might be overcome by availability of better bio-catalysts.
 In the most common way biofuel, in form of ethanol, is obtained from sugars stored within the plants such as corns, sugarcane.